-We invite faculty proposals for 2017 May Seminars.
+We invite faculty proposals for December 2017 and January 2018 seminars.
 Priority will be given to seminar proposals to develop campus COLL 300 courses and brainstorm new courses for COLL 400.
 Participants receive a $100 stipend per day.

-In addition to the usual faculty-proposed formats (described below), we plan to offer workshops on focused topics:
+In addition to the usual faculty-proposed formats (described below), we plan to offer at least one workshop on a focused topic:

-All three CLA-led seminars above will run from May 16-18.
+This seminar will run December 18-20.
 Each participant will receive a stipend of $100 per day and lunch.
-If interested, please contact Sharon Morris (email@example.com) and indicate which seminar you would like to participate in.
+If you have questions, please contact Sharon Morris (firstname.lastname@example.org).
+You can register for the workshop online at: http://forms.wm.edu/32418

 About "May" Seminars

 Individual and group proposals are welcome.
 Participating faculty will be paid according to the traditional rubric of $100/day or $500 for a five-day seminar, for up to eight faculty per seminar.
 One faculty member should be designated as the seminar leader.
 This person will take responsibility for working with the CLA staff on scheduling and submitting a brief final report with the CLA on the outcomes of the seminar.